arasydafa/MQTT-Client-CanSat-Competition/README.md

 ## Introduction

 This repository contains the code for an MQTT client that was developed for a CanSat competition in C#.
-CanSat is a competition where students design, build and launch a simulation of a satellite that fits into a soft drink can.
+CanSat is a competition where students design, build and launch a simulation of a small-scale satellites.

 ## Requirements